International Exchange Program

 UC Davis encourages students to take advantage of the many opportunities to participate in exchange programs with universities abroad.
 This invaluable experience provides a first-hand look at how companies are affected by fluctuations in the global marketplace.
 Students emerge with a comprehensive understanding of the global picture.

-2019 Summer Session Abroad — LUT University (previous Lappeenranta University of Technology), Finland
+2020 Summer Session Abroad — LUT University (Lappeenranta University of Technology), Finland

-Because most part-time MBA students work and are not able to undertake a quarter-long study abroad program, we are pleased to announce the opportunity in summer 2019 to study abroad at LUT University (previous Lappeenranta University of Technology) in Finland for two or four weeks and earn MBA credit toward your degree.
+Because most part-time MBA students work and are not able to undertake a quarter-long study abroad program, we are pleased to announce the opportunity in summer 2020 to study abroad at LUT University (Lappeenranta University of Technology) in Finland for two weeks and earn MBA credit toward your degree.

-Students can take intensive MBA classes focused on energy, innovation, high tech and new product development, and international business in mid-July through mid-August.
+Students can take intensive MBA classes focused on high tech, TRIZ, and creativity and entrepreneurship from mid-June through early July.
 The exact number of MBA units may vary based upon the combination of modules that the student selects.

 Modules, Sessions, Dates and UC Davis MBA Quarter Units

 Program Selection: When reviewing exchange program candidates, the committee not only considers what would be best for the student’s educational experience, but also how the student will represent the Graduate School of Management (GSM).
 A student’s selection will be based on the following:

 - Potential to successfully adapt to a different environment and a new educational system